Himanshu631/Eda_cardata/README.md

-I will be doing Exploratory Data Analysis on the dataset taken from kaggle by Cardekho
+This Exploratory Data Analysis on the dataset taken from kaggle by Cardekho

 link to the dataset -> https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho?select=car+data.csv